Thomas Hansen (cricketer): Return to Denmark

-In August 2007, he took 7 for 13 in a friendly against Bermuda at Brøndby, the best bowling figures for Denmark in international cricket.
-In November of that year, he was selected in Denmark's squad for the World Cricket League Division Two in Namibia.
-The matches in this competition held List A status, with Hansen playing in all six of Denmark's matches in the tournament, helping them secure fourth place and with it a place in the 2009 World Cup Qualifier.
-Hansen had a quiet tournament, taking 5 wickets at an average of 34.40, with best figures of 2 for 27.
-He was later selected for Denmark's squad for the World Cup Qualifier in 2009.
-Hansen injured his hand during the tournament and only played in three matches against Afghanistan, the Netherlands and Bermuda, as a result.
-These appearances marked what are to date his final List A appearances for Denmark.
-Having played a total of 23 matches in that format for his country, Hansen took 33 wickets at a bowling average of 21.30, while with the bat he scored 270 runs at a batting average of 22.50.
+Hansen was selected in Denmark's squad for the World Cricket League Division Two, played in Namibia in November 2007.
+The matches in this competition held List A status, with Hansen playing in all six of Denmark's matches, and taking 5 wickets at 34.40.
+Denmark finished the tournament in fourth place, earning a spot in the 2009 World Cup Qualifier.
+In July 2008, he played three matches Division One of the European Championship, held in Ireland.
+He was selected in Denmark's squad for the World Cup Qualifier, played in South Africa in April 2009.
+He injured his hand during the tournament, restricting him to appearing in three matches against Afghanistan, the Netherlands and Bermuda, as a result.
+These marked his last List A appearances for Denmark, with Hansen having played 23 one-day matches and taken 33 wickets at 21.30, alongside 270 runs a batting average of 22.50.